cckmwong-data/bigquery-sales/README.md

 ## Project Summary

 This pipeline ingests raw datasets from Google Sheets, applies customer segmentation using the **K-Prototypes algorithm**, and loads results into **Google BigQuery**, where **Power BI dashboards** provides business insights about the sales and customer segments.
-The entire process is automated using **GitHub Actions** and scheduled to run daily at 10pm London time**.
+The entire process is automated using **GitHub Actions** and scheduled to run daily at 10pm London time, followed by a scheduled refresh of the BI report at 11pm London time.

 ---
 ## Technologies Used